zchandikaz/war-dependency-example/README.md

 ### Parent WAR

 Parent WAR needs to be registered as the foreignClassLoader.
-So we've added a ServletContextListener like below to know the WAR is initialized.
+So we've added a ServletContextListener like below to make sure WAR is initialized.
 This file is webapps/WEB-INF/web.xml.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>